 Follow a structured approach

-You can have all the informational assets in the world available to help new employees, but where the virtual onboarding experience most commonly breaks down is in how these assets are structured and presented.
-According to a paper released by Digitate, one out of five new employees were confused about how to proceed during the onboarding process, while one out of six found the systems to be user-unfriendly.
+You can have all the informational assets available to help new employees, but the virtual onboarding experience most commonly breaks down is how these assets are structured and presented.
+According to a paper released by Digitate, one out of five new employees was confused about how to proceed during the onboarding process, while one out of six found the systems to be user-unfriendly.

 To combat the feelings of frustration that can lead to the negative new hire outcomes we touched on earlier, you will need to be mindful to provide an ultra-clear structure to your remote onboarding process.
-Digital wellness company Hanno assigns new hires to a designated onboarding track in the project management platform, Asana, which is a great way for them to chart their progress along with a clear roadmap and make sure no steps are missed along the way.
+Digital wellness company Hanno assigns new hires to a designated onboarding track in the project management platform, Asana, which is a great way for them to chart their progress along with a clear roadmap and ensure no steps are missed.

-Do this several times in their first few weeks via email, instant message or a quick Zoom call (or ideally, a combination of all of these).
-Have more formal follow-ups at the 30, 60 and 90-day mark to assess their initial performance and identify any areas where they still feel out of the loop or are lagging behind.
+Do this several times in their first few weeks via email, instant message, or a quick Zoom call (ideally, a combination of all of these).
+Have more formal follow-ups at the 30, 60, and 90-day mark to assess their initial performance and identify any areas where they still feel out of the loop or are lagging behind.

-Taking a proactive approach to pinpointing issues will help you address any bad habits or pain points head-on, before they make a lasting impact on a new hire’s productivity.
+Taking a proactive approach to pinpointing issues will help you address any bad habits or pain points head-on before they impact a new hire’s productivity.

 Like all of your staffing systems, your virtual onboarding process should be a continuous work in progress.
 There is always room for improvement with the emergence of new technology, better project management tools, faster systems, and communication apps that mimic the in-person experience more closely with each new feature rollout.

-To keep your onboarding game strong, use employee feedback surveys to get input from the actual people who just went through the process.
+To keep your onboarding game strong, use employee feedback surveys to get input from those who just went through the process.
 Here are a few topics to cover in your survey questions: